cncf/devstats.archive/README.md

 - Add `GHA2DB_RESETIDB` environment variable to rebuild InfluxDB stats instead of update since last run
 - Add `GHA2DB_SKIPIDB` environment variable to skip syncing InfluxDB (so it will only sync Postgres or MySQL)

-WIP: sync.sh tool should be called by some kind of cron job to auto-update metrics every hour.
+`sync.sh` tool should be called by some kind of cron job to auto-update metrics every hour.

 For now there is a manual script that can be used to loop sync every defined numeber of seconds, for example for sync every 30 minutes: